• Skip to primary navigation

 • 1/4 teaspoon salt

-• Pour it into the food processor and mix till the dough comes together and forms a ball then turn off and empty onto the bench. ( if you are sure at this stage it is dry and bread crumb like and you have blitzed it properly, add only a teaspoon of liquid.
-You can add it in- you can't take it out!)
+3. Pour the eggs into the food processor and mix till the dough comes together and forms a ball then turn off and empty onto the bench.

-• Push into the corners of the tin and trim around the edges.
+6. Push into the corners of the tin and trim around the edges.
 Pop this back into the fridge to chill for 30 minutes or up to 2 days covered.
+Set the oven to 170C/ 340F

-• Return to the oven again for 15 minutes or until the middle of the tart case is cooked and golden.
+8. Return to the oven again for up to 15 minutes or until the middle of the tart case is cooked and golden.

 Notes